Machu Picchu – Lost City, Found Self

 I can only explain it as an experience of clarity.
 As I sat in silence amidst one of the seven wonders of the new world, listening to the silence, breathing the fresh mountain air, watching the fog roll in and out around the sacred mountains, my head and my heart cleared.
 If only for that 30 minutes of silence and reflection, my head was not congested with overwhelming thoughts of what had to be done, what to do next and what others were thinking.
 It was just a big, free flowing, inspired way of hearing my own thoughts.

 I closed my eyes, shed a few tears and opened my eyes to the fog that had completely covered the entire Incan city.
-I closed my eyes again and when I opened them minutes later, the fog had rolled by and opened up a beautiful view of a magical place.
+I was disappointed as I could no longer see the beautiful view that I had traveled so far for.
+I closed my eyes again, let the tears fall, and when I opened them minutes later, the fog had rolled by and opened up a beautiful view of the lost city and mountains.

 It was in that moment that I realized that I needed to let all of the fog in my life, roll on by so that I could get to the magical view of the rest of my life.